(Translate this site)

 "But feelings are irrelevant, Jerry--"

 "No!
 That's just my point, Sym!
 Feelings aren't irrelevant!
 In one way, they're all we've got!
 Don't you see?
 If we see ourselves only as hapless waves in a media of nothingness, that's all we are.
 But if we decide that our feelings have meaning, a meaning beyond the quantum mechanics or whatever that randomly produced them, we raise ourselves to a higher level.
 'We think, therefore we are.'
-Descartes, I believe.
-A paraphrase," I shrugged.
-Thank God I was reasonably well read for a young 1972 AD American.
+Descartes, I believe; a paraphrase," I shrugged.
+Thank God I was reasonably well read for a young American of 1972 AD.

 "Anyway, it's a trap to allow ourselves no greater value than that of our constituent elements.
 We're more than just a random mixture of quarks!
 We think!
 We're aware!
 We examine ourselves, and know we're made of quarks, but do quarks themselves do that?"